maziarraissi/ParametricGP/README.md

 ## Example

+To see an example, please run the `example.py` file.

     # let X, y be the loaded data
     # Model creation:
     pgp = PGP(X,y, M = 10, max_iter = 6000, N_batch = 1)